 Mr. Au Yeung Ming Yin Gordon ("Mr. Au Yeung") (歐陽銘賢), he has over 20 years of experience in auditing, financing, company secretarial and accounting.
-Before serving the Company, Mr. Au Yeung served as director, company secretary and chief financial officer of various companies listed on the GEM and the Main Board of the Stock Exchange.
+Before serving the Company, Mr. Au Yeung served as director, company secretary and chief financial officer of various companies listed on the GEM and the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").